 How Do You Figure Out If Shopping Together Is Right for You?

 "Everything is about communicating," Chertoff says.
 "If you've discussed getting married, discussing the ring—style, costs, and shopping together—should be the next conversation."
-With that said, if you know you want some sort of surprise, then make that crystal clear to your significant other, who can consult with your friends and family along the way.
+With that said, if you know you want some sort of surprise, then make it clear to your significant other, who can consult with your friends and family along the way.

 It doesn't have to be an all-or-nothing situation.
 If you want to look together, then go ahead and do that, but consider narrowing down the field to two or three rings, then having your future fiancé make the final decision and purchase.

 How Should You Go About Shopping?